GSmithApps/samples-python/hello/hello_patch_grant_README_all_three_SDKs.md

 ### Implications of the Behaviors

+#### Implications for TypeScript

-- In TypeScript, if you deploy new code, it will run it if it is not replaying, and if it is replaying, it will just do what it did the last time.
+If you deploy new code, it will run it if it is not replaying, and if it is replaying, it will just do what it did the last time.

 - this means that if it has gotten through some of your code, then the worker crashes and you deploy new code, then when it replays, it will use the old code throughout the replay, but switch over to new code after it has passed the replay threshold.
 This means your new code and your old code must work together.

+#### Implications for Python and Dotnet

-- In Python and Dotnet, if you deploy new code while a worker is down, any workflows that were in the middle of executing will replay using old code and then for the rest of the execution, they will either:
+In Python and Dotnet, if you deploy new code while a worker is down, any workflows that were in the middle of executing will replay using old code and then for the rest of the execution, they will either:

 - use new code if there was no call to patched in the replay code
 - if there was a call to patched in the replay code, they will run the rest of the code with the new code

 This might sound odd, but it's actually exactly what's needed because that means that if the future patched code depends on earlier patched code, then it won't use the new code -- it will use the old code.
 But if there's new code in the future, and there was no code earlier in the body that required the new patch, then it can switch over to the new code, and it will do that.

-  - Note that this means that the Workflow ***does not always run the newest code***.
-It only does that if not replaying or if passed replay and there hasn't been a call to patched (with that ID) throughout the replay.
+Note that this behavior means that the Workflow ***does not always run the newest code***.
+It only does that if not replaying or if surpassed replay and there hasn't been a call to patched (with that ID) throughout the replay.